JosephClay/utrpc/README.md

 # utrpc

 Fullstack uwebsockets typesafety inspired by trpc.
 Made for Bun.
+Written in TS.

+This is a work-in-progress - contributors welcome!
+Current code is not transpiled to js and usage via npm may require configuration.

 ## Features: